-Lab Simulation – The simulation lab offers a hands-on approach where students apply theoretical knowledge to a simulated, yet dynamic, medical facility setting.
+Lab Simulation – The simulation labs offer a hands-on approach where students apply theoretical knowledge to a simulated, yet dynamic, medical facility setting.
 Students practice essential skills on computer-operated, yet life-like mannequins, which simulate everything from mild symptoms to complex health problems, to specialized scenarios that occur in real-life patients.
 This type of experiential and active learning mimics the reality of a clinical setting while providing a risk-free learning environment for students to demonstrate critical thinking and judgment skills without fear of harming the patient.

 Clinical Experience – Thanks to the clinical affiliations, the graduates enter the work force with ample real-life academic and clinical experience necessary to give competent entry level nursing care in today's complex and ever changing society.

 Community - The Associates Degree of Nursing program is well respected within the local community college district, the surrounding region, and across the country as producers of quality registered nurses.

 Diversity- Students at JWCC are a very diverse group of individuals.
 Many hold academic degrees in other disciplines of study, returning to school after many years, or continuing their education directly after completion of high school.
 Graduates work in a variety of health care settings including hospitals, long-term care facilities, ambulatory care, home care, clinics and physician offices.